FREE Case Review (866) 588-0600

 At the turn of the twentieth century, researchers began to notice a large number of deaths and lung problems in asbestos mining towns.
 In the 1930s, major medical journals began to publish articles that linked asbestos to cancer.

-The conduct of the asbestos manufacturers is especially egregious, however, because the mesothelioma victims were largely exploited workers who were unaware of the serious health risks they were exposed to asbestos on a daily basis.
+The conduct of the asbestos manufacturers is especially egregious, however, because the mesothelioma victims were largely exploited workers who were unaware of the serious health risks they were exposed to asbestos daily.

 Because asbestos is also found in vermiculite or talc, trace amounts could also be detected in cosmetics and powders, as well as in fertilizer and potting soils.